 To You or Your Authorized Representative: Upon your request, a Plan will disclose your PHI to you or your authorized representative.
 If you authorize a Plan to do so, it may use your PHI or disclose it to the person or entity you name on your signed authorization.
 After you provide a Plan with an authorization, you may revoke it in writing at any time.
 Your revocation will not affect any use or disclosures permitted by your authorization while it was in effect.
-In certain situations when disclosure of your information could be harmful to you or another person, a Plan may limit the information available to you, or use an alternative means of meeting your request.
+In certain situations when disclosure of your information could be harmful to you or another person, a Plan may limit the information available to you or use an alternative means of meeting your request.

-To Your Parents, if You are a Minor: Some state laws concerning minors permit or require disclosure of PHI to parents, guardians, and persons acting in a similar legal status.
-The Plans will act consistently with the laws of the State where the treatment is provided, and will make disclosures consistent with such laws
+To Your Parents, if You are a Minor: Some state laws concerning minors permit or require disclosure of PHI to parents, guardians, and persons with similar legal status.
+The Plans will act consistently with the laws of the State where the treatment is provided and make disclosures consistent with such laws.

-Your Family and Friends: If you are unable to consent to the disclosure of your PHI, such as in a medical emergency, a Plan may disclose your PHI to a family member or friend to the extent necessary to help with your health care or with payment for your health care.
+Your Family and Friends: If you cannot consent to disclosing your PHI, such as in a medical emergency, a Plan may disclose your PHI to a family member or friend to the extent necessary to help with your health care or with payment for your health care.
 A Plan will only do so if it determines that the disclosure is in your best interest.